SRUJA-N/allumini_data_managment_platform/Prompt_Part3_Employee_Module.md

-# Hackathon Prompt: Part 3 - Employee Module
+# Hackathon Prompt: Part 3 - Recruiter Module

 ## Overview
-You are responsible for the Employee Module of the Alumni Data Management Platform.
-This module supports university employees in managing operations, handling complaints, and facilitating connections between students, alumni, and employers.
+You are responsible for the Recruiter Module of the Alumni Data Management Platform.
+This module supports university recruiters in managing operations, handling complaints, and facilitating connections between students, alumni, and employers.
 Your work will streamline university processes and enhance operational efficiency.

 ## Key Features to Work On
-- Employee Dashboard: Overview of tasks, performance metrics, and pending items
+- Recruiter Dashboard: Overview of tasks, performance metrics, and pending items
 - Job Management: Posting and managing job opportunities for students
 - Event Management: Coordinating and approving university events
 - Complaint Handling: Processing and resolving student/alumni complaints

 ## Files to Read and Understand
 ### Core Pages
-- `src/pages/Dashboard.tsx` (focus on `renderEmployeeDashboard` function)
+- `src/pages/Dashboard.tsx` (focus on `renderRecruiterDashboard` function)
-- `src/pages/employee/JobManagement.tsx`
+- `src/pages/recruiter/JobManagement.tsx`
-- `src/pages/employee/EventManagement.tsx`
+- `src/pages/recruiter/EventManagement.tsx`
 - `src/pages/Complaints.tsx`

 ### Data Files